-What You Need to Know About Criminal Records in
+What You Need to Know About Criminal Records in Canada

 The answer to “what is a criminal record” is not an entirely simple answer.
 This is because criminal records sometimes get confused with police records.
 There are different categories of records, which means certain information will be disclosed depending on the record check requested.
 Further, not every encounter with the police results in a criminal record.
 There are some offences that are not criminal, but they violate municipal and/or provincial bylaws.
-For example, a parking ticket is given to violations of municipal by-laws.

 What Is A Criminal Record?